SteveTANTAN/PoG/README.md

 The arguments are the same as those for `PoG_single.py`.

 ### Subgraph Loading:
-PoG_multi will load the subgraph in maximum depths firstly from KG.
+PoG_multi will load the subgraph at maximum depths first from KG as the database preparation.
+The loading time depends on the environment setup and memory allocated for the freebase server.

 ### KG usage:
 PoG utilze the Freebase KG.
 For more details about Freebase installation, please refer to the Freebase folder.
 ## Checking the Answer